-For the week ending October 29, 2005 (the most recent data available), influenza activity was reported as "Sporadic" by Texas, Arizona, Idaho, Utah, Wyoming and Colorado; and "No Activity" was reported by Montana, Nevada, and New Mexico.
-One specimen tested for Influenza virus was positive for Influenza A and subtyped as H3N2 in the Mountain Region.
-Since October 2, 2005, there have been a total of two influenza A (H3N2) specimens in the Mountain Region (Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah and Wyoming)3.
+For the week ending November 5, 2005 (the most recent data available), influenza activity was reported as "Sporadic" by Texas, Arizona, Idaho and Utah; and "No Activity" was reported by Colorado, Wyoming, Montana, Nevada and New Mexico.
+One specimen tested for influenza virus was positive for influenza B in the Mountain Region.
+Since October 2, 2005, there have been a total of two influenza A (H3N2) specimens and one influenza B in the Mountain Region (Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah and Wyoming).